JaeLee18/JaeLee18_old.github.io/aboutme.md

 subtitle:
 ---

+## Who am I
-My name is Jae Joong Lee.
-I got Bachelor of Science from Purdue University with Computer Science(3.74/4.00).
+My name is JaeJoong Lee and I have Bachelor of Science from Purdue University with Computer Science(3.74/4.00).

-My interests include Machine Learning, Computer Vision, Image Processing and Natual Laguange Processing.
+My interest includes Machine Learning, Computer Vision, Image Processing and Natual Laguange Processing.

 I am always looking for an opportunity to work on a project which includes my interest.